Getting Started Funding an Accessible Vehicle

 This might come as a surprise to some, but it's important to secure a denial letter from your insurance company.
 Most often, the assistive technology in question will be denied by your insurance company.
 (If not, great!
 You are on the road to getting the monetary assistance you need.)
 It's likely you'll need a denial letter to apply to certain funders, and the process to get it can take a while.
 Calling ahead and explaining what you need may speed up the process.

-Be specific in your ask for assistance.
+Be specific in your application letter for assistance.
 Don't just say that an accessible vehicle will help you get around easier: that's true for everyone.
 Explain your challenges and interests and illustrate how this specific vehicle will meet them.

 Now you are ready to research and apply for grants and funding.
 There are several kinds of grants: some are available to anyone, some are specific to a region, and others are specific to the type of disability, your age, or whether you've ever served the U.S. Armed Forces.

-BraunAbility has an extensive list here where you can search by category to find applicable grants and funding anaccessible vehiclepurchase.
+BraunAbility has an extensive list where you can search by state to find applicable grants and funding for an accessible vehicle purchase.
 Also be sure to check out NMEDA's listing of funding sources.